camillevalat/Abcd5-website/README.md

 <div style="display: flex; align-items: center;">
     <img src="./assets/img/universal_lang.png" width="40%" style="margin-right: 10px;" />
     <p>
         In the vast world of cinema, language is more than just words, it is a bridge that connects diverse audiences and cultures.
 Why study the language feature of movies?
-Because language is the heart of storytelling, an invisible yet crucial aspect that shapes the experience on screen.
+Because language is the heart of storytelling, influencing the experience on screen.
 We’re about to try to unveil the secrets of how language can elevate a film’s appeal and global reach.
     </p>
 </div>